spectrumone/online-shop-template/README.md

 * Export orders to CSV files
 * Generate PDF invoices dynamically
 * Automated PDF invoice sending after purchase
+* Coupon System for providing discounts and promos

 ###Installation
 1. To create a virtualenv for python3 (using vitualenvwrapper): `mkvirtualenv --python=/usr/bin/python3 <name of venv>`.